 This by itself is impressive.
 The addition of Pro Mode makes the IDEA of having a keyboard sane.
 For those that haven't read about it yet, Pro Mode makes the following changes to gameplay for the players with it on:

 Drums differentiate between pad and cymbal hits. hitting yellow pad instead of yellow cymbal counts as a miss and an error.

 Guitar (requiring a specific type of controller) will require the ACTUAL frets be hit (and correct strings strummed) instead of a catch-all fret button being held down.
-What TRULY makes this a major escalation is that they will be releasing a 102-button (6 strings, 17 frets) controller to play it that way.
+What TRULY makes this a major escalation is that they released a 102-button (6 strings, 17 frets) controller to play it that way.